Prices

 A product can have many prices — one per supplier, per effective date.
 Every price you’ve ever entered is kept, so you have a full history and can see how a product’s cost has trended over time.

-Adding a price to an existing product
+Adding a price

-- Fill in:
+Fill in:

 - Supplier — required.
 Each price is tied to one supplier so you can compare.

-- Pack price — what you actually pay for the pack (e.g. €45 for a box of 100).
+- Price — what you actually pay for the pack (e.g. C$79.50 for a box of 50).
+The unit rate is computed for you as

 Editing and deleting

-- Deleting a price is permanent and removes it from the history.
+- Deleting a price is permanent and removes it from history.
 Avoid unless the price was entered in error.